HL7/fhir-specialty-rx/input/pages/patient-matching.md

-The Specialty Rx process supports two exchange patterns, which are described in [Systematic Query Workflows](systematic-queries.html):
+﻿The Specialty Rx process supports two exchange patterns, which are described in [Systematic Query Workflows](systematic-queries.html):

 - Solicited Model: A pharmacy or other party requests patient information from an EHR or other Data Source
 - Unsolicited Model: A Data Source pushes patient data to a recipient proactively when a medication is prescribed--without having received a request